cysouw/diathesis/text/c05_preverbs.md

 ### [ NA | NA ] Preverb reflexive transitive alternation {#sec:preverb-dative-reflexive}

-The difference between the verbs *sehen* and *ansehen* is very delicate, maybe best summarized by comparing it to the English verbs *to see* and *to watch*.
+The difference between the verbs *sehen* and *ansehen* is very delicate, maybe best summarised by comparing it to the English verbs *to see* and *to watch*.
 The prefixed verb *ansehen* 'to watch' implies slightly more agency of the nominative subject.
 In German this difference is additionally marked by an obligatory dative reflexive pronouns \Next[b].

 \ex.
  \a.
 Ich sehe das Haus.